FAQ: What can I expect if I travel with your company?

 FAQ: How long have you been doing tours?

-Brett guided his first tour in Alsace in June 1990 for a company called Butterfield and Robinson.
-It was a cycle tour.
-He established his own walking and biking company in 1996: "Customwalks".
-We started running our ScooterBella Vespa Tours in Tuscany in 2006.
-Tours in Puglia, Provence, Croatia followed quickly.
+Brett guided his first tour, a cycling tour in Alsace, in June 1990 for a company called Butterfield & Robinson.
+He established his own walking and biking company in 1996 called Customwalks.
+We started running our ScooterBella Vespa Tours in Tuscany in 2006 and tours in Puglia, Provence, Croatia and Spain have been added over the years.

 FAQ: Where is the company based?